azutoolkit/azu/README.md

 ## Architecture

-At its core, AZU is lightweight, fast and expresive without locking you to a a specific patter but instead offering the building blocks for your needs.
+At its core, AZU is lightweight, fast and expresive without locking you to a a specific pattern but instead offering the building blocks for your needs.
 Focus on your business domain, bring immediate productivity and long-term code maintainability.

 ## Installation